Code-Institute-Submissions/redbasel-koros_webpage_AugResub/README.md

 This project is called “KOROS” and is based on HTML combined with CSS.
 KOROS will be a website where clients can be introduced to fitness and health coaches that operate under the KOROS brand.
 Here the clients can compare coaches, watch a introductory video and fill out a contact form.

 ### Wireframes
+The wireframes were developed using ADOBE XD.
+They seem detailed but their main purpose is to only display the different functions.
+Thus, the final design, fonts, and colors will differ.
 #### *Wireframe 1*
 * Startpage showcasing hero image, head navigation where the active page is underlined.
 As well as introductory rpagraph, welcoming the user.
 ![Image showcasing the startpage for desktop](docs/wireframe/wf1.png)